Healing Is Not Self-Improvement

 The Cost of Staying in Survival Mode

-Without healing, survival patterns often grow more entrenched over time.
+When survival patterns remain unexamined, they often grow more entrenched.

 This can lead to: